South Carolina Workers’ Compensation Attorneys

 Handling your own Workers’ Comp case is risky, especially if your employer denies the validity of your claim.
 Trust David Taylor Law’s experienced Workers’ Comp attorneys to ensure you receive the maximum benefits – and to avoid added stress during an already trying time.

 Our law firm’s job starts when you’re injured at yours.
 We understand that one work injury can change the course of your future, especially if you’re unable to return to work.
 Lost wages may make it nearly impossible to provide for your family, or to pay the medical bills that keep piling up.

 At David Taylor Law, our Workers’ Compensation attorneys will pursue the benefits you deserve, treating your personal injury as their first priority.
 Our compassionate approach is proof that you’re more than a case number or a folder in a filing cabinet.
-You’re an injured worker who not only deserves a law firm who will fight for you, but a trusted team who will walk beside you every step of the way.
+You’re an injured worker who not only deserves a law firm that will fight for you but a trusted team who will walk beside you every step of the way.